MIT Sloan Sustainability Initiative

 Sarah has dedicated her career to connecting public and private sector leaders with front line workers to build better businesses, create good jobs, and define stronger social policy.
 As executive director of the Good Jobs Institute, she inspires industry leaders to redefine what it means to run a successful business, helping companies thrive by creating good jobs.

 Before coming to MIT Sloan, Sarah graduated magna cum laude from Harvard College, and spent over a decade in international development, improving the health, human rights and financial independence of communities across Africa.
 At Oxfam, Sarah spearheaded global partnerships that encouraged leading food and beverage companies to adopt more sustainable sourcing policies.
-As an executive at Physicians for Human Rights, she co-founded two health and human rights organizations in Uganda and Kenya, and secured billions in HIV/AIDS and global health funding.
-Sarah also spent a year in Uganda, conducting research on gender and economics in fishing communities around Lake Victoria.
+As an executive at Physicians for Human Rights, she co-founded two health and human rights organizations in Uganda and Kenya, and helped secure billions in HIV/AIDS and global health funding.
+Sarah also spent a year in Uganda, conducting research on gender and economics in fishing communities around Lake Victoria as a Michael Rockefeller Fellow.

 The fight for good jobs

-When it came time to get an MBA, Sarah’s first choice was MIT Sloan, “because of its focus on sustainability and action learning,” she says.
-In Adjunct Associate Professor Zeynep Ton, Sarah found the perfect mentor.
+When it came time to get an MBA, Sarah’s first choice was MIT Sloan, “because of its focus on sustainability, operations, and action learning” she says.
+In Professor of Practice Zeynep Ton, Sarah found the perfect mentor.

 “In Zeynep’s classes, I was able to connect the dignity of work with running a successful business in a totally new way,” says Sarah, who took two of Professor Ton’s classes and served as her research associate, co-authoring a white paper on the potential for a Good Jobs certification program.